kshitijkayal23/MaintainenceAssistantFrontend/README.md

  Welcome to the **Maintenance Assistant** React application!

- This UI provides an intuitive interface to interact with the backend AI assistant for document understanding, query support, and smart data provider.
+ This UI provides an intuitive interface to interact with the backend AI assistant for document understanding, query support, and data provider.

  This application is bundled along with the **Maintenance Assistant Extension** as a local browser extension.